CliMA/ClimaArtifacts/clm_data/README.md

 ## Input Files

 ### 1. `surfdata_0.9x1.25_16pfts__CMIP6_simyr2000_c170616.nc`
 The netCDF file includes comprehensive environmental data with a focus on vegetation represented through 15 different Plant Functional Types (PFTs).
 These PFTs play a crucial role in modeling biophysical processes and ecosystem functions within CLM simulations.
+It also contains soil color data, which is used to calculate soil alebdo

 - **Plant Functional Types**:
   - `not_vegetated`